-- G.1.
-Achieved energy efficiency (modernisations only) - O No information is available on achieved energy efficiency of financed projects. - For 100% of financed projects, the German Energy-Saving Ordinance (Energieeinsparverordnung/EnEV) requires compliance with detailed and stringent energy performance standards. - G.2.
-Safe disposal of removed construction materials that are harmful to health (modernisations only) - ✓ For 100% of financed projects, the implementing construction companies and subcontractors isolate and remove waste and pollutants in compliance with German law (e.g. Closed Substance Cycle and Waste Management Act Kreislaufwirtschafts- und Abfallgesetz/ KrW-AbfG, Hazardous Substances Ordinance Gefahrstoffverordnung/ GefStoffV and (federal) Nature Conservation Act Bundesnaturschutzgesetz/ BNatSchG).

-- G.3.
-Working conditions during construction work - For 100% of financed projects high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the 9th Ordinance on Compulsory Working Conditions in the Construction Sector Neunte Verordnung über zwingende Arbeitsbedingungen im Baugewerbe/9.
-BauArbbV and the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place. - O No information is available on whether fatal accidents have occurred during construction at the project sites. - G.4.
-Consideration of environmental aspects during planning and construction (new builds only) - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/ TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - G.5.
-Social and environmental standards in the supply chain (new builds only) - For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/ TVgG-NRW) applies.
-It requires compliance with the ILO core conventions in the supply chain. - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/ TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental supply chain standards are applied. - G.6.
-Community dialogue (new builds only) - ✓ 100% of financed projects comply with the regulations of the German Building Code (Baugesetzbuch/ BauGB).
+- 1. Achieved energy efficiency (modernisations only) - O No information is available on achieved energy efficiency of financed projects. - ✓ For 100% of financed projects, the German Energy-Saving Ordinance (Energieeinsparverordnung/EnEV) requires compliance with detailed and stringent energy performance standards. - 2.
+Safe disposal of removed construction materials that are harmful to health (modernisations only) - ✓ For 100% of financed projects, the implementing construction companies and subcontractors isolate and remove waste and pollutants in compliance with German law (e.g. Closed Substance Cycle and Waste Management Act Kreislaufwirtschafts- und Abfallgesetz/KrW-AbfG, Hazardous Substances Ordinance Gefahrstoffverordnung/GefStoffV and (federal) Nature Conservation Act Bundesnaturschutzgesetz/BNatSchG). - 3.
+Working conditions during construction work - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - ✓ For 100% of financed projects, no fatal accidents have occurred during construction at the project sites. - 4.
+Consideration of environmental aspects during planning and construction (new builds only) - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) bindingly requires consideration of energy efficiency and other environmental aspects. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 5.
+Social and environmental standards in the supply chain (new builds only) - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) applies.
+It requires compliance with the ILO core conventions in the supply chain. - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental supply chain standards are applied. - 6.
+Community dialogue (new builds only) - √ 100% of financed projects comply with the regulations of the German Building Code (Baugesetzbuch/BauGB).
 The regulations provide for the consideration of local residents' interests during the development of land-use plans and zoning maps (e.g. through public display of development plans, possibility to voice concerns, case-dependent compensation measures).